Lcfvs/yld/README.md

 Each yield pauses the process and allows to retrieve a response from another function ... could easily be compared to a <strong>promise.then()</strong>.

+This method of programming allows you to not have to pass the variables from one scope to another, to handle the response.

 The yld function :
 ------------------